joejag/techblog/_posts/2018-02-01-two-line-budget.md

 }
 {% endhighlight %}

-The [Bill Wake](https://xp123.com/articles/3a-arrange-act-assert/) inspired Triple A of Arrange, Act, Asset:
+The [Bill Wake](https://xp123.com/articles/3a-arrange-act-assert/) inspired Triple A of Arrange, Act, Assert:

 {% highlight javascript %}
 it('should do something', function() {